Content is king. Eyeballs are god. God is sovereign.

 Regardless of what arena you’re living in, never underestimate the necessity of substantive, impactful messaging.

 “If you build it, they will come.”
-Great line from a great movie, but a terrible content strategy.
+A great line from a great movie, but a terrible content strategy.
 And yet, so many content creators believe that if they write something eloquent enough, paint something beautiful enough, or film something captivating enough, the rest will take care of itself.

 You’ve got to build an audience and keep building that audience.
 Your new customer acquisition process will ultimately be the engine that either drives or stalls your content machine.